ngexp/hydrator/README.md

 declare(strict_types = 1);

-namespace Ngexp\Hydrator\Docs;

-require_once '../../vendor/autoload.php';
+require_once '../vendor/autoload.php';

 use Ngexp\Hydrator\Adapters\JsonAdapter;
-use Ngexp\Hydrator\Constraints\Min
+use Ngexp\Hydrator\Constraints\Min;
 use Ngexp\Hydrator\Hydrator;
 use Ngexp\Hydrator\HydratorException;

-// JSON data to be hydrated into the class
+// The data we want to hydrate the instance with.
 $json = <<<JSON
 {
   "name": "John Doe",
-  "age": 20
+  "age": 20,
+  "unrelated": "data"
 }
 JSON;

-// Class structure should match the JSON data class User
+// The class has the same data structure as the json data. class User
 {
   public string $name;